potnuruaditi/COVIDJournal/README.md

 # COVIDJournal
-The COVID Journal is a social media platform used for contact tracing.
+The COVID Journal is a social media app used for contact tracing.